-At our 2012 annual meeting, 96.1% of the votes cast on the advisory vote on the compensation of our Named Executive Officers were in favor of our executive compensation policies.
-Considering the strong stockholder support of the compensation of the Named Executive Officers for fiscal 2012, the Compensation Committee determined to continue to apply the same general approach with respect to compensation policies and decisions for fiscal 2013.
+The Company maintains open lines of communication with the stockholders, and senior management routinely interacts with the stockholders on a number of matters, including executive compensation, in order to better understand their opinions and to obtain their feedback.
+At the Company's 2014 annual meeting, 75% of the votes cast on the advisory vote on the compensation of the Named Executive Officers were in favor of the Company's executive compensation policies.
+Considering the vote results for fiscal 2014, the Compensation Committee determined to continue to apply the same general approach with respect to compensation policies and decisions for fiscal 2015.